Burning Bikinis – Bikinis, Society, Women

 Photo credit: Emmanuel Tut Rah-Farah, Alessandro Tesei.

 Although we work extensively with anti-discrimination topics, we have only briefly touched on women’s rights and gender roles.
-The Burning Bikinis project will allow us to explore feminism in Malta from a historical perspective by looking at events that happened in Malta, through talking to those who lived it and adopting an introspective voice by inviting Malta to reflect on today’s role of women in the community.
+The Burning Bikinis project allows us to explore feminism in Malta from a historical perspective by looking at events that happened in Malta, through talking to those who lived it and adopting an introspective voice by inviting Malta to reflect on today’s role of women in the community.

 We feel this is also relevant in the light of recent debates in Malta on the veil, and other cultural influences that impact the way Maltese women see themselves and are seen by society.